 Warren Olney Hall houses students of all academic levels; it is an environment that gives you numerous opportunities to live with students from all walks of life and create bonds beyond the classroom.
-Special activities and programs bring students together—and the large recreation and TV rooms, kitchen, and lounges—provide a comfortable setting for all.
+Special activities and programs bring students together, and the large recreation and TV rooms, kitchen, and lounges provide a comfortable setting for all.

 With its charming Mediterranean-style red tile roof and blue trim, Ethel Moore Hall—which houses sophomores, juniors, seniors, and graduate students—sits beautifully atop Prospect Hill.
 The flagstone entrance to Ethel Moore Hall connects to a downhill path into the center of campus.
 Ethel Moore also opens onto the Rhododendron Courtyard, accessed through the building or through a garden gate.
-The newly renovated Olive Courtyard is accessed through the lobby.
+The renovated Olive Courtyard is accessed through the lobby.

-Newly renovated Lynn Townsend White Hall offers housing to both undergraduate and graduate students.
-The new interior pairs a light, open design with modern-style furnishings and a spacious recreation room.
+Recently renovated Lynn Townsend White Hall offers housing to both undergraduate and graduate students.
+The interior pairs a light, open design with modern-style furnishings and a spacious recreation room.
 Situated on the north side of campus, White Hall is conveniently located close to Founders Commons dining hall and provides easy access to the heart of campus.

 High above the College's Greek Theatre, Underwood Family Housing provides housing for Mills students with children.
 The building complex offers a total of 12 two-bedroom apartments in three separate buildings, all with wonderful views—and only a five-minute walk from the center of campus.

-of cooking for themselves in the spacious kitchen, although residents may purchase
+allergies.
+Most enjoy the independence of cooking for themselves in the spacious kitchen, although

 Larsen House Co-op is a delightful two-story Victorian house located close to the